 Springfield Armory Hellion

 The most exciting new gun announcement was the Hellion from Springfield Armory.
 This bullpup is based on a battle-proven design and adapted with a semi-automatic action, AR-compatible pistol grip and complete compatibility with Magpul and other STANAG AR magazines.

 Truly ambidextrous, the Hellion fixes the perpetual problem with bullpups and allows the gun to easily run from either shoulder without taking brass in the face.

 Integrated, flip-up sights are standard as is the 5-position adjustable stock, M-LOK attachment points, a Picatinny top rail and a BCMGunfighter Mod 3 pistol grip.
-You can see the full information on this rifle in Jeremy Tremp’s introduction.
+Catch Paul Carlson’s review of the Springfield Armory Hellion for a complete range evaluation.
 The Hellion MSRP is $1,999.